worbis/apps-sdk/doc/tutorials/i18n_tutorial.md

 create as many translations as you please.
 Save the resulting .po and .mo files in your lang directory.

-To generate the JSON for each language, run the following command from the media_downloader file:
+Finally, run the following command from the media_downloader file:

     % apps localize

-Your translation files will be copied into an organized directory structure and your .mo files will be converted into JSON.
+Your translation files will be copied into an organized directory structure.
 The localize command can use a different directory name with the --dir= option; lang is the default.
-Your original translation files are kept in the lang directory by default;
-to remove them, use the -r option:
+Your original translation files are kept in the lang directory by default; to remove them, use the -r option:

     % apps localize -r

 Note that this command asusmes your .mo files have the same name as their respective .po files, which is true for Poedit-generated files.

-Confirm that your .js files look like those in Option 1 above, then check your code using apps serve.
+Confirm that the localize command worked successfully, then check your code using apps serve.
 You should see the language bar rendering in the browser and the language should automatically change when you click a language link.
 When you click on a torrent link, the notification message should also